IBM/zowe-cli-cics-deploy-plugin/docs/CLIReadme.md

 *   `--targetdir`  | `--td` *(string)*

-	* Specifies the target zFS location in which CICS bundles should be created (up to 255 characters).
+	* Specifies the target zFS location to which CICS bundles should be uploaded (up to 255 characters).

 *   `--overwrite`  | `--ow` *(boolean)*